Srijen-Raja/CGPA_Calculator/README.md

 Compare CGPA Scenarios: Plan your academic goals by comparing your potential CGPA across two different grade profiles.

+Minor Offshoot Calculator: Plan your minor by viewing and comparing different grade scenarios.

 Smart Sorting: Easily organize and view your courses sorted by grades or credits to better understand your performance.

 Multiple Themes: Personalize your experience by choosing from a variety of themes to suit your style.